IBM/ce-cns/documentation/setup-example.md

 #### Step 1: Open the `IBM Cloud Shell`

-When using the IBM Cloud Shell, no client side setup is required for this workshop, it comes with all necessary CLIs (command line tools).
+When using the IBM Cloud Shell, no client-side setup is required for this workshop, it comes with all necessary CLIs (command line tools).

 Use following link to directly open the `IBM Cloud Shell`.